armory/docs/content/en/cd-as-a-service/setup/canary.md

 ---
-title: Get Started with Canary Analysis
+title: Get Started with Canary Deployment
-linktitle: Canary Analysis
+linktitle: Canary Deployment
 description: >
   This guide walks you through using canary analysis on the app you deployed in the Get Started with the CLI to Deploy Apps guide.
 You perform a retrospective analysis on the app.
 Then, you use those queries to create canary analysis steps for subsequent deployments.
 weight: 40